 Since we were crawling so slowly, we seriously thought about taking turns hopping out of the car, running to the side of the road, finding a thick bush, and, you know, taking care of business.
 But the thought of all those people watching and knowing exactly what we were doing — nope, not doing that.

-So if you are traveling any distance, especially with children, it is well worth it to put an auto emergency kit in your car with extras for each person, depending on the season and the distance you are traveling.
+Traveling any distance, especially with children, it is well worth it to put an auto emergency kit in your car with extras for each person, depending on the season and the distance you are traveling.

-Be sure to pack extra clothing or items for warmth that are weather-dependent for your area or the area you will be traveling to.
+Pack extra clothing or items for warmth that are weather-dependent for your area or the area you will be traveling to.

 How many people are in your car most of the time?
 The answer will determine the contents and the amount of supplies in your car kit.